 We examine the continuing role of training needs analysis and the value of formal training

 as opposed to experiential 'action learning', and consider similar issues in the context

 of leadership development.
-The chapter concludes with a discussion of how training activities
+The chapter in the book concludes with a discussion of how training activities

 can be evaluated in terms of cost-effectiveness and quality.